iterorganization/IMAS-ParaView/docs/source/ci_config.rst

 -------------------

 TODO
 ..
-There is currently one Bamboo deployment project for IDS-validator:
+There is currently one Bamboo deployment project for GGD-VTK:
 ..
 .. `Deploy IDS-Validator-Doc <https://ci.iter.org/deploy/viewDeploymentProjectEnvironments.action?id=1908899843>`_
 ..
 Deploy the documentation created in the `Build docs` job to `Sharepoint